therealnoof/terraform-aws-sslo-lab/README.md

 The firewall used is a Palo Alto.
 The AMI image has some pre-configurations and static IP addresses for the interfaces as noted in the main.tf.
 The administrator will have to configure the static routes to support the number of students/bigip's.

+# Lab or Deployment Pre-Reqs

+1. You should have some experience or familiarity with AWS, Terraform and Github

+2. You will need to download the Terraform code from Github in order to launch this lab

+3. You should have basic skills to access Linux CLI

+4. You will need to have an AWS Secret Key and Access Key in order to access the AWS environment.
+You will need to create this before you deploy.
+The Terraform template references the keys in an external file.

+5. You will need to have a key pair created before you launch the EC2 instances.
+These are used to initially access the instances in order to configure the admin passwords.

+6. You will need to configure static routes on the Palo Alto firewall for each student/BIG-IP.
+This lab uses a single firewall for the sake of cost savings.
+Therefore, static routes are used to direct destination traffic from the VIP to the correct ingress interface IP on the BIG-IP.
+Example: Virtual Routers > Static Routes > Add
+Destination: <VIP>10.0.4.237/32 , Interface 1/2, Next Hop Address 10.0.6.100 < BIG-IP Self
+This will ensure traffic is directed to the correct students BIGIP.

+7. This lab uses custom AMI’s for the jumpbox and Palo Alto.
+These have pre-configurations applied.
+Feel free to use whatever images you want.
+The custom AMI’s are referenced in the variable.tf file in Terraform.